sswam/allemande/doc/intro.md

 ## Usage

 As a free user, you can use up to $3 / month in AI chat, which can be plenty depending on which models you use.
-Image gen is accounted at 1c per 60 seconds of GPU time.
+Image gen is counted at 0.5c per 60 seconds of GPU time.
 Please check your usage from time to time with the <i class="bi bi-currency-dollar"></i> usage button.
 Press the same button again to close the usage view.

 ## A Few of our Characters and Tools